 - Quick Department Tour.
-Show out the common areas such as the lunchroom, bathrooms, employee parking, etc.
+Show your new employees around the common areas such as the lunchroom, bathrooms, employee parking, etc.

 - Employee handbook.
 Typically encloses all the company's rules and regulations, company culture etc.

-- Explain and review of safety, security, health, and any other key policies of your company.
-Even if this is covered in the handbook, you should review these policies.
+- Explain and review of key policies of your company.
+Even if this is covered in the handbook, you should review these policies, such as those for safety, security, health, and more.
 Don't assume people will read the handbook in detail.

 - Define job responsibilities.
 What is their core function?
 How is their work being reviewed?
 Set expectations from day 1 and give them an opportunity to ask questions.

 - Physical tour of the workplace.
 Guide them through nearby workstations and facilities, so they know where they are allowed to go and what areas to avoid.